 “Cold?”
 Val laughed lightly.
 “No. When it is cold it will hurt to breathe.
 When the Others come …”

 Interesting that Val and Jon pass through the belly of the ice dragon together, and when they emerge north of the Wall – where Night’s King saw his queen – Val gets the Night’s Queen treatment.
 Moon-pale and snow-white, and seemingly unperturbed by the extreme cold.
+Val is also able to come and go in the Haunted Forest without fear or danger, seemingly.
 It’s a great scene, and once again it clues us into the idea that the Night’s Queen / ice queen figures have a strong connection to the weirwoods.

 Thistle the wildling does not get the “Old One” treatment, but she is absolutely central to the Nissa Nissa-to-Night’s Queen transformation idea, so we have to review her weirwood stigmata scene in brief.
 The first thing to note is the weirwood tree being Otherized: